-The most recent history of armed conflict in the UK’s history is the conflict in Northern Ireland, also known as “The Troubles,” which took place between the 1960s and the 1990s.
-The signing of the Good Friday Agreement in 1998 ended a decades-long conflict between Northern Ireland and the United Kingdom.
-Women played a key role throughout the peace process, especially with the participation of the Northern Ireland Women’s Coalition in Track I negotiations.
-The agreement included a provision of securing women’s right to full and equal political participation, with a focus on “promoting social inclusion, including in particular community development and the advancement of women in public life.”
+With regards to Northern Ireland, the NAP outlines how the UK seeks to champion and highlight expertise from women peacebuilders in Northern Ireland and continue to support the Women Mediators Across the Commonwealth (WMC) network (p.8, p.15).
+For context, the most recent history of armed conflict in the UK is the conflict in Northern Ireland, known as “The Troubles”, which occurred between the 1960s and 1990s.
+The signing of the Good Friday Agreement in 1998 brought an end to it, with women playing a key role throughout the peace process, especially with the participation of the Northern Ireland Women’s Coalition in Track I negotiations.
+The agreement included a provision of securing women’s rights to full and equal political participation, with a focus on social inclusion, community development and the advancement of women in public life.
+The contribution of women and women’s organizations to peacebuilding has always been and remains significant, so the endorsement of women peacebuilders in the country is a welcome inclusion in the NAP.
+Nonetheless, the focus on Northern Ireland without similar attention to issues in Scotland and Wales risks falsely asserting the boundaries of WPS as a “conflict-centered” agenda rather than one that realizes gender equality in everyday life.

-At the multilateral level, the UK is a permanent member of the United Nations Security Council, holding veto power on all Council decisions.
+At the multilateral level, the UK is a permanent member of the United Nations Security Council.

 Arms Trade Treaty Ratified